CodeTiburon/zend-test-task/README.md

-## Welcome!
+### Welcome!

+#### Main goals of Test task from a technical management perspective:
+- candidate can analyze the incoming business goals and create a plan of how to  implement it
+- candidate can estimate his solution in hours or story points
+- candidate can work independently without the detailed technical description but strongly inline with acceptance criteria
+- candidate has strong experience with project technologies on the framework and database layer.

+#### Main goals of Test task from a technical background of the candidate:
+- strong practical and enterprise experience with development API based on ZF2 ecosystem
+- base knowledge of PostgreSQL or MySQL dialects and complex querying for them
+- base knowledge of advanced SQL concepts such as Stored Procedures, Triggers, Views
+- practical experience with the implementation of Main Design Patterns such as "Factory", "Singleton", "Data Mapper"

-### To be successful in resolving the test task please follow the next steps:
+#### To be successful in resolving the test task please follow the next steps:
 - If you are reading this Readme It means you have the access to the repo.
 Please clone it to local machine.
 - Create your own feature branch where you will be able to commit your solution and create Pull Request at the final.
 - The project contains the folder directory "estimations".
 Please create an empty text file inside.